Updated on August 7th, 2023

 As great as it would be to say that we help companies to reach a fully electronic supply chain, we can’t say that for one major reason.
 The reason being, every business has a different level of digital maturity.
 Supply chains are becoming increasingly complex.
 Any single business typically relies on a large number of trading partners of all sizes and varying technical capabilities.

 Put simply, not everyone has an EDI solution.
 It’s not realistic to assume that everyone is willing to invest in one.
+However, given the new regulations that are to come in regards to e-invoicing, we can safely say that switching to an e-invoicing solution is the first step into the right direction toward digitalization.

 Electronic Format vs. Digital Format